katinas15/katinas15.github.io/README.md

 - Supports up to 8 plants! (currently, but it is possible to have even more!)
 <br />
 <br />
-A lot has been done in this project, but there is still a lot to be done: cleaner code, better appearance (phisycal and digital), better analysis and more.
+A lot has been done in this project, but there is still a lot more to be done: cleaner code, better appearance (phisycal and digital), better analysis and other.
 My final goal is to make this system look like a full product.

 <br />